 Sustainable Materials: MicroModalAIR from renewably grown beech wood trees; Tencel from sustainably sourced Eucalyptus; Cupro from cotton waste; ROICA stretch fabric made with pre-consumer recycled content.
 (See more here)

 What we love: Tani USA specializes in men’s and women’s underwear and has a great selection of affordable and sustainable leggings for pajamas.
-They use an impressive range of sustainable and natural fibers.
-All materials are sourced from Oeko-Tex certified suppliers, which means the fabrics are chemical-free!
+Further, they use an impressive range of sustainable and natural fibers.
+Also, all materials are sourced from Oeko-Tex certified suppliers, which means the fabrics are chemical-free!

 Did we leave out your favorite sustainable leggings brand?
 Let us know in the comments section below!